Fallen Tree at Cedar College and now lies & withdrawing help (part3)

 ‘We continue to pray for the recovery of John Duthie and (the other people) who were injured on the day.
 These holidays do something extraordinary, take your kids out and have loads of fun’.

-Without the provision of a reason for withdrawing their offer, my angry mind thought of a reason.
 I would run out of funds a few years before the public liability settled.
 The more financial duress I was under, the more likely I would accept a lower settlement.
-I read on the net that this was a typical approach by defendants towards victims, but defendants, their lawyers and the insurance companies would never admit this.

 Leave a Comment